S2AUlendo/UlendoCaaS/ulendo_autocal.md

 [logo]: https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "The CaaS Difference"

+Ulendo's CaaS is a great option for contract manufacturers looking to improve the performance of their existing assets.
+When paired with a compatible printer this plugin can reduce print times by more than 50% percent, improving facility throughput.

 ## About Input Shaping
 Input Shaping is a technology that is used to help supressed unwanted vibration that is present in many manufacturing machines.
 However, one of the common downsides is that it often introduces unwanted rounding due to the delay in the system.